-Food Cost Control: The Complete Guide for South African Restaurants
+Food Cost Control: Complete Guide for SA Restaurants

 Food costs are the single biggest controllable expense in any restaurant.
 In South Africa, with food inflation running at 4.5% year-on-year (September 2025) and moderating to around 3.7% in 2026, every rand you save on food cost control goes straight to your bottom line.
 Yet many South African restaurant owners still lack accurate food cost tracking — and that gap is costing them thousands in lost profit each month.